EniolaJoy11/AI-Prompts-for-Educators/README.md

 Next steps:

+### Template:

+**Student Progress Feedback**

+Subject: Student Progress Update

+Dear Parent/Guardian,

+I am pleased to share an update on [Student’s Name]’s progress in class.

+**Strengths:**
+[Student’s Name] has shown good effort in class and participates actively during lessons.
+They demonstrate a positive attitude towards learning and complete most tasks with increasing confidence.

+**Areas for Improvement:**
+We are currently working on improving [specific skill — e.g., reading fluency, spelling accuracy, number operations].
+Continued practice in this area will help strengthen their understanding and boost confidence.

+**Next Steps:**
+To support progress at home, I recommend encouraging [Student’s Name] to practice [specific activity — e.g., reading daily, revising spelling words, completing homework regularly].

+Thank you for your continued support.
+Please feel free to reach out if you have any questions or would like to discuss your child’s progress further.

+Kind regards,

+[Your Name]
+[Your Role / Teacher / Tutor]

 ### Prompt 10 — Write Homework Reminder

 Write a polite reminder message to parents about incomplete homework.

+**Template**

+Dear Parent/Guardian,

+I hope you are well.

+This is a kind reminder that [Student’s Name] has not yet completed their assigned homework on [subject/topic].

+Homework is an important part of reinforcing what we learn in class, and completing it regularly will help improve understanding and confidence.

+Kindly ensure that [Student’s Name] completes the outstanding task and submits it as soon as possible.

+Thank you for your continued support and cooperation.

+Warm regards,

+[Your Name]
+[Your Role]

 ### Prompt 11 — Write Student Report Comments